electron-userland/electron-builder/configuration/win.md

 #### How do create Parallels Windows 10 Virtual Machine?

+!!! warning "Disable "Share Mac user folders with Windows""
+    If you use Parallels, you [must not use](https://github.com/electron-userland/electron-builder/issues/865#issuecomment-258105498) "Share Mac user folders with Windows" feature and must not run installers from such folders.

 You don't need to have Windows 10 license.
 Free is provided (expire after 90 days, but it is not a problem because no additional setup is required).

 1. Open Parallels Desktop.